 2. Study the current trends in hiring

-With the country’s constantly evolving job market, one must keep up with its legal changes, growing demand for STEM (Science, Technology, Engineering and Maths) talent, and new technology.
+With the country’s constantly evolving job market, one must keep up with its legal changes, growing demand for STEM (Science, Technology, Engineering, and Maths) talent, and new technology.

-3. Build a strong resume
+3. Build a Strong Resume

 Remember, that your resume is the first impression you are offering to your potential employer.
 Furnish your resume with accurate information about your education, relevant experiences, strengths, and fortes.
 It is advisable that you stick to the standard resume structure and highlight team achievements rather than personal ones.

-4. Filter your choices
+4. Filter Your Choices

 You should be selective in choosing your target job roles and avoid bombing endless companies with replicas of the same cover letter and resumes.
 HR personnel communicate with each other, and you do not want to be highlighted doing that.
 Rather, opt for informational interviews, cold calling, and networking to effectively distribute your resume.

-5. Be proactive
+5. Be Proactive

-6. Networking is key
+6. Networking is Key

-Not only does it allow you to gain useful insights into your area of work as well as the community you wish to be a part of, but networking also helps in building social connections that are equally important when you are considering moving abroad.
-Another fact to be kept in mind is that Canada has a so-called ‘hidden job market’ because a good volume of their jobs doesn’t get advertised publicly, indicating that you have to have an excellent network of working professionals who will help you figure out your opportunities in the country.GoVolunteer.ca offers great opportunities for candidates already in Canada looking to expand their horizons.
+Networking not only allows you to gain useful insights into your area of work and the community, but it also helps build social connections that are equally important when considering moving abroad.
+Another fact to remember is that Canada has a so-called ‘hidden job market’ because a good volume of their jobs doesn’t get advertised publicly, indicating that you have to have an excellent network of working professionals who will help you figure out your opportunities in the country.GoVolunteer.ca offers great opportunities for candidates already in Canada looking to expand their horizons.
 Volunteering helps you be a social part of local events and communities and advances your chance of finding a good job.